-“That will leave a mark, alright,” said Molly, “Just wait and see... you’ll find I can leave all sorts of marks.”
+“Just wait and see… you’ll find I can leave all sorts of marks,” said Molly

 “A biter.
-I would never have thought it,” said Sean.
+I would never have thought it… ” said Sean, shaking his head.

 "Go back and turn off the light," said Molly, “… and leave the towel.”